 Sec.
 1. The management reserves the right to assign any space, stall, or pen not occupied to exhibitors on opening day of the Fair.
 Sec.
 2. All goods must be unpacked upon arrival and empty cases removed, exhibitors bearing all expense of conveying, fixing, and removing their exhibits and the cost of constructing any fixtures, etc. Sec.
 3. Exhibitor is responsible for keeping exhibits and exhibit space clean.
 Sec.
-4. If it be ascertained that any exhibitor has in any inappropriate manner taken exception to the judgment ruling of an awarding committee, judge, or any of the Fair officials, the Board of Directors can expel said competitor so offending from competing or exhibiting on the grounds until he or she has made proper apology and has been reinstated.
-Sec.
-5. If it is found that an exhibitor made false statements in regard to any animal or article, or if he or she interferes with the judges in the performance of their duties, he or she shall be excluded from competing.
+4. If it be ascertained that any exhibitor has in any inappropriate manner taken exception to the judgment ruling of an awarding committee, judge, or any of the Fair officials, the Board of Directors can expel said competitor so offending from competing or exhibitor made false statements in regard to any animal or article, or if he or she interferes with the judges in the performance of their duties, he or she shall be excluded from competing.